-8.5 miles fro the main walk.
+8.5 miles for the main walk.
 6 miles for a circular walk.
 13 miles for the circular walk plus out and back to Porthcawl.
-Plus 1.5 miles for Margham Moor
+Add 1.5 miles for Margham Moor

 There is an option to explore Margan Moors (surprisingly pretty edgelands around the steel plant), by following the WCP north a little way towards the steel plant.

 You might pass the odd naturist along the coast, but you will definately pass the odd dog walker.

 Instead of walking to Porthcawl along an easy but plain part of the WCP, there is a much shorter circular walk which returns to your car via the Burrows, visitor centre and Kenfig Pool.

 For the linear walk, there is a good Pyle (station) - Kenfig - Porthcawl bus route to return to your car.

 The linear option is best for WCP walkers.
 The Circular Walk plus Margham Moors option is best for a nice varied walk.

 You can combine the both the main and circular walk, for a full day's walk.
 There is also a link from Pyle station to the start for public transport users.